 The ADA Title II regulations identify specific rules on how school districts provide “program accessibility” to individuals with disabilities.
 SIA assists our member districts in understanding these requirements including designating a district ADA coordinator, public posting of non-discrimination notice and reasonable modifications policies.

-ADA Public Notice for District Website (doc) – This downloadable document contains the template language for posting a public ADA non-discrimination notice on your district website.
-Simply fill in the district name and contact information for the district ADA coordinator and the notice is ready to post onto your website.
+ADA Public Notice for District Website (doc) – This Word template document fulfills the ADA Title II requirement for a publicly posted disability non-discrimination notice.
+Simply fill in the district name and ADA Coordinator contact information and the notice is ready to post.
+Add a district logo, change colors, font or other cosmetic changes to customize.

-Revised 2010 Americans with Disabilities Act Title II regulations (October 2016) – Full text of the revised ADA policy rules.
-This document is the most current version which includes the incorporated ADA Amendment Act language.
+Revised 2010 Americans with Disabilities Act Title II regulations (June 2024) – Full text of the revised ADA policy rules.
+This document is the most current version which includes the incorporated 2016 ADA Amendments Act language and the recently adopted June 2024 Web and Mobile Accessibility requirements.

 ADA Update: A Primer for State and Local Governments (June 2015) – This U.S. Dept. of Justice document includes up-to-date information on the Americans with Disabilities Act administrative requirements including sections on Reasonable Modifications, Service Animals, Other Power-Drive Mobility Devices, Effective Communications and more.